mandrasch/ddev-pull-wp-scripts/README.md

 🧘&nbsp; *Keep calm and pull your site.* 🧘

-Open collection of DDEV pull scripts for happy local WordPress development: Pull in the latest site content to your local dev sever.
+Inofficial DDEV pull and push scripts for happy local WordPress development: Pull in the latest site content to your local dev sever.
 Test, develop and design in peace without breaking your live site.
 These scripts require at least [DDEV 1.18.2](https://github.com/drud/ddev/releases/tag/v1.18.2).

 Status: *Work in Progress, please use with caution.*